feihong/cheatsheets/tmux.md

 | `prefix [` | Enter scroll mode.
 You can use arrow and page keys to scroll.
 Press q to quit. |

 ## Sample tmuxinator file

+Maybe it makes more sense to use an AppleScript instead of this.

 ```yaml
 # ~/.tmuxinator/project.yml